Who may study on campus and when can they return?

 Do I have access to childcare resources?

 Please refer to the COVID-19 Childcare Resources webpage for more information.

 When will staff return to work on campus?

-If you are not asked to return campus and are able to work from home, the current assumption is that you will continue to work remotely until at least January 4, 2021.
+If you are not asked to return to campus and are able to work from home, the current assumption is that you will continue to work remotely until at least April 30, 2021.
 If you are unable to work from home, Yale will strive to provide alternate work assignments consistent with the workplace guidance issued on July 1.

 Must I be tested for COVID-19 before returning to campus?